Cryptococcal meningitis

 What we have achieved

-We have joined a broad network of partner organizations, the Cryptococcal Meningitis Action Group, advocating for better access to life-saving treatment combinations for people with cryptococcal meningitis.
-Ending cryptococcal meningitis deaths by 2030 is its overarching goal.
+We have joined a broad network of partner organizations in the End AIDS Action Group, AHD Alliance, and Improved Access to AHD Care and Treatment for HIV (IMPAACT4HIV) project consortium, advocating for better access to life-saving treatment combinations for people with cryptococcal meningitis and advanced HIV disease.

 What we are doing for people living with cryptococcal meningitis

-Our aim is to facilitate the scale-up of key medicines in selected, trailblazer African low- and middle-income countries through a comprehensive action plan.
-We are also working to develop a better formulation of the existing medicines.
+Our aim is to facilitate the scale-up of key medicines in low- and middle-income countries in Africa through a comprehensive action plan.
+We are also working to develop a better formulation of the existing medicine flucytosine.

 An improved formulation of a key medicine.
 We are developing a formulation of an HIV-related cryptococcal meningitis medicine that can be taken orally or through a nasogastric tube.
 The medicine only needs to be taken twice a day rather than four times a day.